Tags

 And so bright was her visage,

-Her luminescent rays of chromatic splendour,
+Her luminescent rays of chromatic splendou

-That all who took in her ontogenesis
+That all who took

 Were forced to don Ray-Bans and squint.

-And the cape-less sighed, the hat-less held their breath,
+the hat-less held their breath,

-And the bib-less cried at her radiant glory . . .
+her radiant glory . . .

-But mostly they cried . . . for themselves, a lachrymal rainfall . . .
+they cried . . . for themselves, a lachrymal rainfall . . .

 Of Cloud.